Opening a Bank Account for Someone Else | Monetary Laws and Charity | Ask the Rabbi - SHEILOT.COM

 Question

-I opened a bank account for my sister because the bank gives money to those who come to them.
-She wouldn't have done anything by herself, and I did it to earn money for myself.
-She agreed to this because she still has her regular bank, and opening a new account doesn't bother her.
-Do the money belong to me or to my sister?
-Thank you very much.
+I opened a bank account for my sister because the bank gives money to anyone who opens an account.
+On her own she wouldn’t have done anything, and I did it in order to earn money for myself.
+She agreed to it, since she still has her regular bank account and opening a new one doesn’t make a difference to her.

 Answer